paulvha/SPS30_lora/README.md

 ## ===========================================================

-A program to set instructions and get information from an SPS30 and BME280 and sent to TheThingsNetwerk (TTN).
+A program to set instructions and get information from an SPS30 and BME280 and sent to TheThingsNetwerk (TTN) & Luftdaten
 It has been tested to run with I2C communcation on Feather Lora 32U4.

 ## Getting Started